Killing Eve: Die for Me

 Killing Eve: Die for Me is a 2020 thriller novel by British author Luke Jennings.
-It is the third and final installment in the Killing Eve series, following Codename Villanelle (2017) and Killing Eve: No Tomorrow (2018).
+It is the third installment in the Killing Eve series, following Codename Villanelle (2017) and Killing Eve: No Tomorrow (2018).
 The novel was published in the United Kingdom by John Murray as an e-book on 9 April 2020, followed by hardcover and paperback versions on 11 June and 12 November 2020, respectively.
 The novels are the basis of the BBC America television series Killing Eve (2018–2022).

 Background

 The first novel in the series, Codename Villanelle, is a compilation of four serial e-book novellas published between 2014 and 2016, and the sequel novel Killing Eve: No Tomorrow was published in 2018.
 Villanelle is a Russian orphan who, after murdering the killers of her gangster father, was rescued from prison by The Twelve and trained as a hitwoman and compensated with a luxurious life in the West.
 Villanelle becomes the quarry of British intelligence agent Eve Polastri.

 Killing Eve: Die for Me was originally announced in July 2019 under the title Killing Eve: Endgame.